 8. Pros and Cons

 Write up your pros and cons for the course and the uni.
 Match your answers against criteria such as, course and what you actually study.
 Course outcomes – what will the courses you study prepare you for in the future?

 Other considerations.
 Close to home?
 Course costs?
 Extra costs?
 Opportunities to do more during your study i.e. overseas exchange.
 And all the things that are important to you and your family.

 Dig around on the uni website to find the course handbook.
 Once you get past the course rules, you’ll be able to see what you actually study.
 This is often overlooked by students so take the time to get into the course details.

 10. Finish well

 Use your open day visits as motivator to get through the rest of Year 12.
 In a year from now … that will be you at uni.
 BUT, you need to finish well where you are now.
 Focus, do your best.
 Finish well.

 Lots of people are on your team.
 At school, Career Advisor and teachers, your parents.
 Talk to them.

-And if you need a bit more of a hand, you can book an appointment with me via this link:
+And if you need a bit more of a hand, I’d love to help.